inside python3

 To run examples directly:

-node --experimental-wasm-jspi --import tsx/esm examples/typescript/python/vfs.ts
+node --experimental-wasm-jspi --import tsx/esm examples/typescript/pyodide/vfs.ts

 Errors you might see

-FileNotFoundError [Errno 44]Path isn’t in MEMFS and lazy fetch failed too.
-Check the preceding console.warn: mirage lazy: ... for the real reason (auth, network, bad path).
+FileNotFoundError [Errno 44] | Path isn’t in MEMFS and lazy fetch failed too.
+Check the preceding console.warn: mirage lazy: ... for the real reason (auth, network, bad path). |

-console.warn: mirage lazy: list <path> failedThe lazy backfill called _mirage_bridge.list and got rejected.
-Followed by FileNotFoundError.
+console.warn: mirage lazy: list <path> failed | The lazy backfill called _mirage_bridge.list and got rejected.
+Followed by FileNotFoundError. |

-RuntimeError: Cannot stack switchJSPI not enabled.
-Pass the Node flag or upgrade browser.
+RuntimeError: Cannot stack switch | JSPI not enabled.
+Pass the Node flag or upgrade browser. |

-console.warn: mirage preload: skipping <path>A single entry failed during initial preload, others continued.
-Usually harmless (synthetic listing entries).
+console.warn: mirage preload: skipping <path> | A single entry failed during initial preload, others continued.
+Usually harmless (synthetic listing entries). |

 See also